Frequently asked questions

 Can I put my subscription on hold when I go on holiday?

-You can temporarily suspend your newspaper delivery, for example if you are going on holiday or are on an extended business trip (minimum two weeks).
+You can temporarily suspend your newspaper delivery, for example if you are going on holiday or are on an extended business trip (minimum two consecutive weeks).

 You are required to provide at least 5 business days advance written notice for this to be implemented.

 Just to remind you as part of your subscription the JC App and digital edition is available on Wi-Fi anywhere.
 To suspend delivery simply contact our Customer Services team stating the dates of the suspension on customer services team or call +44 (0)20 7415 1570.

 How do I renew my subscription?